 We All Live Here

-We have the unprecedented technological ability to study health and human behavior at a time when our communities are becoming increasingly diverse and complex.
+Our communities are becoming increasingly diverse just as we have developed the unprecedented technological ability to study health and human behavior.
 The things we can learn and the ways we can use that knowledge to help people thrive are revolutionary.

 Despite these advances, many children in Central Texas aren’t thriving.

 Children enter the world with tremendous potential, but early adversity can derail it.
 Although everyone experiences hardships, extreme or prolonged exposure to stress can lead to lifelong challenges.
-Those stressors can include poverty, family separation, exposure to violence, abuse, or experiencing discrimination.
+Those stressors can include poverty, family separation, exposure to toxins and pollution, violence, or experiencing discrimination.